-I’m an avid believer that the absolute BEST test prep is high quality instruction all year long.
-I do not teach for the purpose of testing.
-However, I recognize the need for review and teaching students how to test in the format that they will be tested.
-I also don’t believe in cramming huge doses of test prep the month before testing, so I begin adding short doses of test prep into my instruction.
-This blog post shares ways I incorporate test prep into my instruction.
-Hopefully you’ll find a few ideas you can use!
+The absolute BEST test prep is high quality instruction all year long.
+While I do not teach for the purpose of testing, I recognize the need for review.
+Stopping instruction and cramming huge amounts of test prep is not helpful for students.
+Instead, early in the year I begin adding short doses of test prep into my instruction.

-My students typically have very little experience with multiple choice questions, so they are easily tricked by wrong answers and often try to choose the first answer that could possibly work, rather than the best answer.
+Students are easily tricked by wrong answers in multiple choice questions and often try to choose the first answer that could possibly work, rather than the best answer.
 I typically feel confident about my students’ basic math skills and conceptual understanding of the math concepts I’ve taught, but I’m usually not confident with their multiple choice testing skills and strategies.
-I’ve made a new version of math Common Core Math Assessment that is in a multiple choice format.
-I really like the original version of the assessments, but I feel that my students could really use the extra practice in a multiple choice format, so I’ve created one multiple choice assessment for each of the math Common Core Standards.

 Consistent spiral review is another essential component of test prep.
 Regular practice allows students to more easily store challenging skills and concepts in their long term memory, and it makes retrieval of those topics easier for students.
 One of my favorite quotes is, “practice makes permanent”.
 As much as I believe in the importance of spiral review, it’s hard to balance the need for spiral review with the need to continue moving forward with instruction.
 I typically incorporate my spiral review into my students’ morning work, homework, and centers.